-4) Credit for co-instructors and double-listing of courses
+4. Credit for co-instructors and double-listing of courses

 The student information system can permit proportional allocation of credit for teaching.
 This resolves the administrative difficulties of allocating teaching credit for courses cotaught by faculty in two or more departments.
-It is also less difficult to administer double-listed courses.
-In the revised nomenclature policy, APC is proposing that double listing of courses would now be permitted following approval through the University Course Challenge, under guidelines outlined on page 18.
+Double listing of courses would continue to be permitted following circulation through the University Course Challenge and approval by APC, as outlined on page 17.

-5) Student Transcripts policy
+5. Student Transcripts policy

-The Subcommittee recommended that additional standards be established for the student academic transcript and record.
+Additional standards should be established for the student academic transcript and record.